New Hope Railroad 40

 New Hope Railroad 40 is a 10-34-E class "Consolidation" type steam locomotive, built in December 1925 by the Baldwin Locomotive Works (BLW) for the Lancaster and Chester Railroad (LC) in Lancaster, South Carolina.
 No. 40 is the only operating steam locomotive on the New Hope Railroad (NHRR) in New Hope, Pennsylvania.
-As of 2023, No. 40 is operational at the New Hope Railroad, pulling excursion trains.

 History

 Lancaster and Chester Railroad

-No. 40 was built by the Baldwin Locomotive Works (BLW) on December 2, 1925, for the Lancaster and Chester Railroad (LC) of Lancaster, South Carolina for the price of $25,125.96.
+No. 40 was built by the Baldwin Locomotive Works (BLW) in December 1925, for the Lancaster and Chester Railroad (LC) of Lancaster, South Carolina for the price of $25,125.96.
 Being one of the railroad's largest engines, it was put on the main train from Lancaster to Catawba.
 In later years, No. 40 would be relegated to a backup locomotive.

 Cliffside Railroad

-In 1947, after the L&C began retiring all of their steam locomotives in favor of modern diesel locomotives, No. 40 was sold to the Cliffside Railroad (CRR), a short line in North Carolina.
+In 1947, after the L&C began retiring all of their steam locomotives in favor of modern diesel locomotives, No. 40 was retired and sold to the Cliffside Railroad (CRR), a short line in North Carolina.
 Like the L&C, the Cliffside was predominantly a textile hauler.
-During its entire tenure on the Cliffside, the relatively diminutive 80-ton 2-8-0 was the largest locomotive the railroad owned, earning it the nickname, "The Big Engine".
+During its entire tenure on the Cliffside, the relatively diminutive 80-ton was the largest locomotive the railroad owned, earning it the nickname, "The Big Engine".

 However, the locomotive was not used much as it was often overpowered for the small switching jobs and sharp track, compared to the smaller 2-6-2 also owned by the railroad.
-Despite No. 40 being refurbished by the Cliffside, it was retired from revenue service on July 20, 1962 and sold to Steam Trains Inc., located in New Hope, Pennsylvania.
+Despite No. 40 being refurbished by the Cliffside, it was retired from revenue service again on July 20, 1962 and sold to Steam Trains Inc., located in New Hope, Pennsylvania.